emrekorkmaz14/FlutterJsonExample/README.md

-# ToDoApp
+# JsonExample
-- Firabase authentication is used in app.
+- I used data I got from jsonplaceholder in app.
-- Email password sign in and google sign in are integrated.
+- On the homepage, we see users' names and e-mail information.
-- All buttons perform their functions in app  (login, logout, add task, delete task etc.).
+- When we click on any of the users listed, we see the comment of the clicked user on our page.

 ## What I Use
 - http 0.13.4